-Not only is it the home of the world’s longest pleasure beach, but it also features a bountiful list of activities and attractions well-suited for families with school age children.
+Not only is Virginia Beach the home of the world’s longest pleasure beach, but it also features a bountiful list of activities and attractions well-suited for families with school age children.
 The atmosphere is family-friendly at every turn making it easy for everyone to morph into vacation mode.

 Bike the boardwalk.
 Granted it’s no longer made of boards, Virginia Beach’s 2.6-mile boardwalk can’t be beat for walking, biking, and roller skating.
-Rent a surrey bike for some family pedaling, or create a caravan and get everyone their own pair of skates with Cherie's Bike and Blade Rentals, which has 7 rental locations up and down the boardwalk, covering the entire oceanfront.
+Rent a surrey bike for some family pedaling, or create a caravan and get everyone their own pair of skates with Cherie's Bike and Blade Rentals, which has seven rental locations up and down the boardwalk, covering the entire oceanfront.
 There's even an awesome playgrounds for tykes right on the edge of the beach.
 Bonus Points: No need to bring your own wheels, rent surreys, bikes and roller blades at stands along the Boardwalk.

 Location on the planet.
 Anchored in the southeastern corner of the state where Virginia meets the sea, Virginia Beach is four hours southeast of Washington, D.C. by car, and within a day’s drive or less from one-third of the U.S. population.

 Content researched and posted by Nancy Nelson-Duac, Curator of the Good Stuff for the Family Travel Files.
 Images courtesy Virginia Beach Tourism and Family Travel Files staff.
 Copyright updated 2016.